Today's Articles

 The Haines Normal and Industrial Institute, a story

-*On this date in 1883, we celebrate the opening of the Haines Normal and Industrial Institute.
-This was a school created during the Reconstruction era in America.
+*On this date in 1883, we celebrate the opening of the Haines Normal and Industrial Institute, a school created during the Reconstruction era in America.

-Also known as Haines Institute was a school for Blacks in Augusta, Georgia.
+Also known as Haines Institute, it was a school for Blacks in Augusta, Georgia.
 It was established by Lucy Craft Laney and named in honor of a benefactor who funded its expansion.
-Laney opened a school with a few students and served as the school's principal.
+Laney opened the school with a few students and served as its principal.
 Chartered in 1886, it was expanded with a kindergarten and junior college (Lamar School of Nursing).

 The school also served as a community center.
 Sewing, laundry, and printing were taught in buildings on the campus.
 An entry on the school appeared in James T. Haley's Afro-American Encyclopedia.
 Photographs of the school were gathered by W.E.B.
 Du Bois and Thomas J. Calloway for the American Negro Exhibit at the Paris Exposition of 1900.